I am Evelyn Duffy, owner of Open Boat Editing.

 I have also worked extensively with indie fiction writers - including Kindle Scout winner Rob Blackwell - and other novelists, playwrights, and short fiction writers.

 I especially enjoy and frequently perform edits of small scale but great importance.
 Reviews of websites, resumes, business plans, syllabi, menus, and wedding invitations and programs are all available upon request.
-I also have a great deal of experience with theses, dissertations, and other academic works.

 I'm a graduate of George Washington University in Washington, D.C.
 I majored in English and Creative Writing and enjoy reading and writing fiction, plays, and creative nonfiction.